 The Carabao Cup (formerly known as Carling Cup and EFL Cup) is a heavily-anticipated annual English knockout football tournament that traditionally takes place between August and February.
-Since it was first formed in 1960 by the English Football League, the EFL Cup produced some of the most memorable moments in football history and is one of the most-watched competitions in the world.
+Since it was first formed in 1960 by the English Football League, the EFL Cup has produced some of the most memorable moments in football history and is one of the most-watched competitions in the world.

 And not only is the EFL Cup extremely popular amongst football fans, but it is also high up on the priority list amongst football bettors.
-As a soccer tournament open to over 90 English football clubs within the top 4 levels of the English football system, the EFL Cup features a very diverse list of participants and is recognized for its shock results.
+As a soccer tournament open to over 90 English football clubs within the top 4 levels of the English football system, the EFL Cup features a diverse list of participants and is recognized for its shocking results.

 Betting on the EFL Cup can be highly exciting, but while anyone can visit EFL Cup betting sites and place a wager, there’s more that goes into making a profit from gambling on the tournament.
 In this betting guide, we take you step-by-step on how to wager on the EFL Cup and teach you about:

 - How to find the best Carabao Cup betting sites?

 - Where to find the best EFL Cup predictions?

 - What are tips & tricks on how to bet on the EFL Cup?